 A striking masterclass in Art Deco elegance, capturing the bold sophistication and stylized glamour of the interwar avant-garde.
 This captivating portrait, recently unearthed from a private collection where it was held by descent, features a poised subject rendered with the clean lines, geometric sensitivity, and dramatic chiaroscuro characteristic of the 1930s European school.
 The painting has been meticulously cleaned and conserved to restore its original depth and tonal brilliance.
 To match its exceptional aesthetic merit, the piece has been housed in a magnificent, bespoke gold leaf gallery frame, transforming this historic discovery into a commanding, turnkey centrepiece for the contemporary high-end interior.

-An exceptional, institutional-scale piece of 1980s British contemporary art history.
-Painted in December 1980 and executed for the highly competitive national Tolly Cobbold Eastern Arts 3 Biennial Exhibition in 1981, this large-scale abstract work by London artist Paul Fowler perfectly encapsulates the brutalist, architectural visual language emerging from East London’s post-punk warehouse art scene.
+Painted in December 1980 and executed for the highly competitive Tolly Cobbold Eastern Arts 3 Biennial Exhibition in 1981, this large-scale abstract work by London artist Paul Fowler perfectly encapsulates the brutalist, architectural visual language emerging from East London’s post-punk warehouse art scene.

 Titled “Dry grey: linear remains,” the piece comes from Fowler's curated series “The glass box.”
-It commands immediate attention through its stark juxtaposition of ethereal, atmospheric washes and sharp, mathematical geometric forms.
+It commands immediate attention through its stark juxtaposition of ethereal, atmospheric washes and sharp, geometric forms.

 The Aesthetic & Composition